-The CAO and the Director of Financial Administration coordinate the Districts’ five-year Financial Plan process, analyzes department budget information, prepares non-departmental revenue estimates, assembles the budget document and provides overview, financial monitoring, and reporting once the budget is adopted.
+The Chief Administrative Officer (CAO) and Chief Financial Office (CFO)r coordinate the Districts’ five-year Financial Plan process, analyze department budget information, prepare non-departmental revenue estimates, assemble budget documents and provide overview, financial monitoring, and reporting once the budget is adopted.

 Steps in developing a financial plan:

-- The Director of Financial Administration coordinates budget submissions from the departments;
+- The CFO coordinates budget submissions from the departments;

 - The CAO presents to Council the draft of the proposed Five-Year Financial Plan;

 - Council holds a number of meetings to review and finalize the proposed Five-Year Financial Plan for the final approval.
 All meetings are open to the public and Stewart citizens are invited and encouraged to provide their input and be part of the process;

 - The Financial Plan Bylaw is prepared based on Council decisions, given three readings and adopted.